 7. Saoirse missed out on a role in Harry Potter – but still remains a fan

-Like many of us, Saoirse Ronan grew up reading the Harry Potter books, so it doesn’t come with a big surprise that she secretly dreamt of staring in the movie series.
+Like many of us, Saoirse Ronan grew up reading the Harry Potter books.
+So, it doesn’t come as a big surprise that she secretly dreamt of staring in the movie series.

 However, when she auditioned to play Luna Lovegood in Harry Potter and the Order of Phoenix, luck wasn’t on her side.
-The then 12-year-old actress was turned down as the producers thought she was too young.
+The then 12-year-old aspiring actor was turned down as the producers thought she was too young.
 Instead, the role went to Evanna Lynch.

-Saoirse was admittedly disappointed, but still went to see the movie – and JK Rowling’s books still rank among her all-time favourites.
+Saoirse was admittedly disappointed, but still went to see the film adaptation of J.K.
+Rowling’s books, which still rank among her all-time favourites.